 Capitalisation shares are not addressed by section 9C(8).
-Such shares will simply be acquired on the date of issue at a cost of nil27 and the period of holding will run from that date.
-However, in determining the capital or revenue nature of such shares under general principles, regard must be had to the intention with which the pre-existing shares were acquired and the length of time such shares were held.
+Such shares will simply be acquired on the date of issue at a cost of nil30 and the period of holding will run from that date.

 15. Insolvency

 Shares held as trading stock by a natural person on the date of sequestration are included in closing stock under section 22(1) read with the definition of "year of assessment" in section 1(1), section 22(6) and paragraph (b)(i) of the proviso to section 66(13)(a).
 To the extent that the shares were acquired as trading stock and they continue to be held as such, they will remain trading stock even after the elapse of a holding period of three years and must be included in closing stock on the date of sequestration.
 Since such shares would not be disposed of on the date of sequestration, there will be no recoupment under section 9C(5) of opening stock or the ongoing expenditure claimed during the initial three-year holding period under section 11 on that date.